yohman/21S-DH151/Midterm and Finals/README.md

 ### Instructions

-Final instructions TBD (much of this will be based on the direction the group projects lean towards in the final weeks of the course).
+Final instructions (much of this will be based on the direction the group projects lean towards in the final weeks of the course).

 This is an extension of your mid-term project.
 On top of the deliverables for your midterm, your final project must also include: